pip-DRGN0/demo/README.md

 A simple web application built to make handling college complaints easier.

-The idea behind this project is pretty straightforward: students should have a place where they can submit complaints or suggestions, while teachers and administrators can view them and respond accordingly.
+The idea behind this project is pretty straightforward: students should have a place where they can submit complaints or suggestions, while  administrators can view them and respond accordingly.

-I built this project as a Django-based college project, with separate functionality for students, teachers, and administrators.
+I built this project as a Django-based project, with separate functionality for students and administrators.

 Live Website